 Pre-flight: L-60 to L-30

-During flight, two protocols will be executed as one follow-through procedure: 1) the Leg Cuff with continuous BP monitoring and 2) Cardiac Output with continuous BP monitoring.
-During the Leg Cuff protocol subjects will instrument themselves with continuous blood pressure device and leg cuffs on both thighs and perform 3 repetitions of the inflation/deflation cycle.
-If countermeasures are used this test should be administered at R-30 ± 7 d and R-7 to R-0.
-If there is no specific end-of-flight countermeasure (e.g. centrifuge, lower body negative pressure) then this test should be done only at R-30 ± 7 d.
-The Cardiac Output will be conducted once during flight, using the PFS simultaneously with the continuous blood pressure device.
+During flight, two protocols are executed as one follow-through procedure: 1) the Leg Cuff with continuous BP monitoring and 2) Cardiac Output with continuous BP monitoring.
+During the Leg Cuff protocol subjects instrument themselves with continuous blood pressure device and leg cuffs on both thighs and perform 3 repetitions of the inflation/deflation cycle.
+If end-of-flight, gravity like countermeasures (e.g. CHIBIS or other LBNP) are used, this test should be administered at R-30 ± 7 d and R-7 to R-0.
+If there is no specific end-of-flight countermeasure (e.g. centrifuge, lower body negative pressure), then this test should be done only at R-30 ± 7 d.
+The Cardiac Output is conducted once during flight, using the PFS simultaneously with the continuous blood pressure device.

 Decadal Survey Recommendations